Newton, Alabama

 Newton is a town in Dale County, Alabama, United States.
-At the 2010 census its population was 1,511.
+As of the 2020 census, Newton had a population of 1,607.
 Once the county seat of Dale County, Newton lost this distinction to nearby Ozark in 1870, and is now a small farming community.
 It incorporated in 1887.
 The city currently forms a part of the Ozark micropolitan statistical area.

 Geography

-Newton is located at 31°21′N 85°36′W (31.344,-85.593).

 According to the U.S. Census Bureau, the town has a total area of 14.3 sqmi, of which 14.3 sqmi is land and 0.04 sqmi (0.21%) is water.

 The Choctawhatchee River flows just to the north and west of Newton.
 At one time this waterway was navigable by steamboat from its mouth in Choctawhatchee Bay, Florida all the way to Newton.

 Alabama State Route 123 and Alabama State Route 134 both pass through Newton.